Okimas/fullstack-mern/README.md

 - FRONTEND_FOLDER=build (React production files)
 - MONGO_URL=mongodb://localhost:27017/github
 - DROPBOX_TOKEN=YOUR DROPBOX APPLICATION TOKEN
-- EMAIL_ADDRESS=YOUR EMAIL
+- EMAIL_ADDRESS=YOUR EMAIL (GMAIL)
-- EMAIL_PASSWWORD=YOUR EMAIL PASSWORD
+- EMAIL_PASSWORD=YOUR EMAIL PASSWORD

 ### mongoDB

-In `./src/assets/files` folder I left three json files for each collection of our mongo database that I named `github`.
+In `./src-backend/extra` folder I left two json files for each collection of our mongo database that I named `github`.
-The password for the unique user `okimoto.br@gmail.com` is `12345678`.
+The password for the user `email@gmail.com` is `12345678`.

 ### Dropbox Account

-On your Dropbox account create a application e get a token for it.
+On your Dropbox account create a application and get a token for it.
 In `.env` file, set the value for `DROPBOX_TOKEN`.

 ### Gmail Account